programminghistorian/ph-submissions/en/drafts/originals/natural-language-inference-historical-text.md

 The *1884 Chinese Regulation Act*[^1] in British Columbia (a province on the Pacific coast of Canada) was provincial legislation targeting Chinese residents, part of a broader wave of anti-Chinese laws across western North America in the late nineteenth century.
 It was challenged and declared unconstitutional in the 1885 case of *R v.
 Wing Chong* by [Henry Pering Pellew Crease](https://www.biographi.ca/en/bio/crease_henry_pering_pellew_13E.html), a judge on the Supreme Court of British Columbia.[^2] Justice Crease struck down the legislation on economic grounds, finding that it infringed on federal authority over immigration, trade, commerce, and taxation.
 In Commonwealth legal naming convention, *R* (or *Regina*, Latin for 'the Queen') denotes a criminal or constitutional case brought by the Crown against a private party.

 However, Crease was not considered straightforwardly sympathetic to Chinese immigrants.
-Historian Tina Loo notes that he displayed mistrust toward Chinese residents, referred to them as "North American Chinamen," and feared they would "rule the country and job its offices."[^3] The apparent inconsistency between Crease’s rhetoric and his political position raises a question difficult to answer through selective quotation alone: how did he actually discuss Chinese immigrants across his broader body of writing?
-And what methods can we use to better understand whether his opposition to the Act was rooted in principled objections to discrimination, or in a belief that Chinese immigrant labor was necessary for economic development?
+Historian Tina Loo notes that he displayed mistrust towards Chinese residents, referred to them as "North American Chinamen", and feared they would "rule the country and job its offices".[^3] The apparent inconsistency between Crease's rhetoric and his political position raises a question difficult to answer through selective quotation alone: how did he discuss Chinese immigrants across his broader body of writing?
+And what methods can we use to better understand whether his opposition to the Act was rooted in principled objections to discrimination, or in a belief that Chinese immigrant labour was necessary for economic development?

 To explore this question computationally, you will compare the language of Crease's rulings with two reference points: the discriminatory Act itself, and Justice [Matthew Baillie Begbie](https://www.biographi.ca/en/bio/begbie_matthew_baillie_12E.html),[^4] the first Chief Justice of British Columbia.
 Unlike Crease, historical accounts describe Begbie as protective of marginalized peoples, including Chinese immigrants.[^5][^6] Begbie struck down discriminatory municipal by-laws in Victoria targeting Chinese-owned businesses in the 1888 case of *R v.
 Victoria*.[^7]

 The corpus consists of ten digitized texts: legal rulings (*R v.
 Wing Chong*,[^2] *Wong Hoy Woon v.
 Duncan*,[^8] *R v.
 Mee Wah*,[^9] *R v.
 Victoria*[^7]), the *1884 Chinese Regulation Act*, and reports from the 1884 Royal Commission on Chinese Immigration.[^10] The texts were converted from archival scans to machine-readable format using [Optical Character Recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition).
-Direct quotes of the Act within Crease's ruling were identified using fuzzy string matching and removed so they do not contaminate the analysis of his own language (this process is described in the next section).
+Direct quotes of the Act within Crease's ruling were identified using fuzzy string matching and removed so they do not contaminate the analysis of his own language (this process is described in the corpus preparation section).

+## Downloading the Data

+Download the lesson data files from the [_Programming Historian_ repository](https://github.com/programminghistorian/ph-submissions/raw/gh-pages/assets/natural-language-inference-historical-text/data.zip).
+Create a `data/` directory in your working folder and place all files there.
+The dataset includes:

+- `data/core/metadata_cleaned.csv` -- a table listing the ten source documents with author, group, and type metadata
+- Thirteen `.txt` files in `data/texts/` -- the OCR-transcribed historical texts (legal rulings, the 1884 Chinese Regulation Act, and Royal Commission reports)
+- `data/core/labelled_snippets.csv` -- 45 sentence excerpts hand-labelled for evaluation by one of the lesson co-authors
+- `data/texts/quotations_removed/` -- versions of Crease's texts with direct quotations of the Act removed

+These sources are nineteenth-century British Columbia legal and government documents in the public domain.
+Openly accessible copies are available without login through UBC Open Collections, Canadiana, the Internet Archive, and BC Laws.
+We produced the text files by running modern OCR on those scans and organising the results, and the OCR transcriptions and derived data files in this lesson are shared under a Creative Commons Attribution (CC BY 4.0) licence.

 ## Preparing the Corpus

+*You are in stage 1 of 4, data preparation: load the corpus, group the texts, remove quoted passages, and select the passages to analyze.*

 The OCR process produced a `.csv` file with the following structure: